nsaltamachia/App-Tracker-App/README.md

 ![Alt text](<assets/Job detail.png>)

-Technologies used:
+TECHNOLOGIES USED:

 MongoDB

 Express

 React

 Node

 AWS S3 bucket (for future features)

-Nifty Code:
+NIFTY CODE:

 -Automatic follow-up date picking, set to 7 days after the selected submission date

 ![Alt text](<assets/Auto Date Selector.png>)

-Next Steps:
+GREMLINS I COULDN'T SQUASH:
+-While I CAN get newly-created jobs to render immediately, I can only seem to get them to do so through the state update, and not from a fetch call (with the database-created ID).
+So, a newly-created job won't have the ability to edit, delete, or view details until after a page refresh (or other navigation).
+I have tried to run useNavigate in my handleSubmit function to get the re-render to occur as the new objecct is created, but no luck so far.

+NEXT STEPS:

 -Incorporate use profiles so that any user can privately store their own applications

 -Incorporate a counter in the applications list

 -Add a document upload feature to store bespoke resumes and cover letters, with a quickview feature and ability to download documents

 -Add a Contacts form to add key figures and their contact information within each application

 -Add work type(remote?), city, and state fields in the "New Application" form

 -Incorporate a calendar page that will show dates of applications filed, dates you've scheduled follow-ups, and the ability to add interviews as they are offered
     -Day-of alerts for follow-ups you ened to make -Ability to add other appointments, like interviews

 -Swap automatic follow-up date picker in "New Application" form for an automated alert date selector with a field for relevant information like POCs and their contact information

 -Add a 3rd-party motivational quote generator, becuase sometimes you need a little extra